A note on Bohr chaos and hyperbolic sets

 \begin{rem} \normalfont The above proof shows that the assumptions of Theorem 2 ensure the existence of $m\ge1$ and a closed subset $Y$ of $X$ with $f^m(Y)\subset Y$ for which there is a homeomorphism $h\colon Y\to\{0,1\}^\mathbb{Z}$ such that

 where $\sigma\colon\{0,1\}^\mathbb{Z}\to\{0,1\}^\mathbb{Z}$ is the shift map.
 As mentioned in Remark 1, by Theorem 1.1 of \cite{FFRS}, this condition implies that $f$ is Bohr chaotic.
 However, the proof of Theorem 1.1 in \cite{FFRS} relies on complicated arguments to construct a {\em horseshoe with disjoint steps}.
-By using Corollary 1, our proof of Theorem 2 avoids the arguments in \cite{FFRS}. \end{rem}
+By using Corollary 1, our proof of Theorem 2 avoids the arguments in \cite{FFRS}.
+Our proof of Theorem 1 is also independent of \cite[Theorem A]{HLT}. \end{rem}

 As a direct consequence of Lemma 1 and Theorem 2, we obtain the following theorem.

 \begin{thm} Given a homeomorphism $f\colon X\to X$, if there is a closed subset $\Lambda$ of $X$ with $f(\Lambda)=\Lambda$ such that \begin{itemize} \item $\Lambda$ is an uncountable set, \item $f$ is expansive and has shadowing on $B_b(\Lambda)$ for some $b>0$, \end{itemize} then $f$ is Bohr chaotic. \end{thm}